TMSolution/Gravatar/docs/GravatarProfileRequests.md

         )
     );
 ```
-You can also request for QR image using IMG tag
+Request for QR image using IMG tag
 ```php
     $qr = \sprintf("<img src=\"%s\" />",
         new QrRequest(